sergeych/mp_stools/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Important: Version 1.4.7 is built with kotlin 1.9 and is compatible with ALL KMP platforms including experimentlas
+> Important: Version 1.5.1 is built with kotlin 1.9 and is compatible with ALL KMP platforms including experimentlas
 > wasmJS.
+It also contains important fix on displaying negative integers in some formats.

 Kotlin Multiplatform important missing tools, like sprintf with a wide variety of formats, portable base64